And A Recipe for Salad Dressing

 Nettles (Urtica dioica)

 Can enough ever be sung about nettles?
-Hairy, vicious, darkly green, fibrous and me4928605dc2c3b9302bd93ed0434d441ineral-laden, nettles reign over my springtime heart.
+Hairy, vicious, darkly green, fibrous and mineral-laden, nettles reign over my springtime heart.
 I’m not the only one with these feelings, as evidenced by the many stinging nettles tattoos I see people paint onto their bodies.

 I love the prickly body of this plant, the tiny shots of formic acid offering the stimulating medicine of pain, the upright spine and the unfancy flowers so effective at producing the tiny powerful seed.
 There was a time when my friends and I were just crossing the threshold into the realm of plant magics, and stinging nettles seemed to embody the dark and nourishing practices of all the witches before us; you can try to walk through a patch with your sandals on, or harvest the tops bare-handed, but she will teach you again and again, until you like the teaching.